 Now that you understand the critical elements of most effective invoices, let’s look at the many different programs you can use to create yours.
 These include Google Sheets, Google Docs, Microsoft Excel, Microsoft Word and invoicing software.

-All these programs provide invoice templates that you can access, edit, save and send to your clients.
+All of these programs provide invoice templates that you can access, edit, save and send to your clients.
 Because these templates are often structured like most effective invoices are—with the above key elements—you can feel confident about creating an invoice the right way.

 You can easily access these templates within any of the programs.
 For example, if you use Google Sheets, select “New,” followed by “Google Sheets” and “From a template.”
-Or if you prefer using Word, select “File,” “New from Template” and type “invoice” in the search bar (take note the exact process may differ depending on which version of Word you have).
+Or, if you prefer using Word, select “File,” “New from Template” and type “invoice” in the search bar (take note the exact process may differ depending on which version of Word you have).

-These templates look professional, are specifically designed for small business owners and are available across industries like graphic design, photography, construction and many others.
-And because these templates have a full design, you’ll spend less time adding and removing fields on your invoice and more time billing and getting paid.
+These templates look professional, are specifically designed for small business owners and are available across industries like graphic design, photography, construction, and many others.
+And because these templates have a full design, you’ll spend less time adding and removing fields on your invoice, and more time billing and getting paid.

 A Better Alternative to Invoice Templates